pavankumarsai18/ChessGame/README.md

 * [Menu Bar] [Menu_Bar]
 * [Libraries Used] [Libraries_used]
 * [Data Strucures Used] [DataStructs_used]
+* [Further Improvements][Further_improvements]
 * [Credits] [Credit]

 ## How to play
 The user interface is pretty intuitive.
 We just click the pieces and move them to the new highlighted squares.
-This implementation uses the normal rules of chess.
+This implementation uses the normal rules of chess which include enpassent, castling, and promotion.

 ## Features
 * Title Bar